subhaac/Youtube_to_Spotify_Playlist/README.md

 3. Able to create a new playlist on Spotify
 4. Able to get list of song URLs from a Youtube playlist URL
 5. Able to get track names and artist name for all of the songs from the Youtube playlist.
 This is used to search for a song on Spotify.
+6. Able to get Spotify URI for all these tracks.
+7. Able to add the songs to the created Spotify playlist using the URIs for the songs.